Engineering: Skills and Training

 Postgraduate students

-For postgraduate automotive and mechanical engineering students, searching skills are introduced as a practical activity in your Research Methods module, ENG7142.
+For postgraduate automotive and mechanical engineering students, searching skills are introduced in your Research Methods module, ENG7142.

 Undergraduate students